wp-plugins/dandyid-services/readme.txt

 **The DandyID Services Plugin:**

-* Retrieves your online identities from DandyID.
+* Retrieves all of your online identities from DandyID.
 * Displays them in your sidebar as convenient **clickable links**.
 * Please see the [Screenshots](http://wordpress.org/extend/Plugins/dandyid-services/screenshots/) for examples.

-**When you update your online identities on DandyID, they are automatically updated in your sidebar.**
+When you update your online identities on DandyID, they are automatically updated in your sidebar.

-**DandyID currently supports over 180 services, including:**
+**DandyID currently supports over 180 services including:**

 * 30 Boxes
 * 43 People